portworx/px-docs/run-with-k8s.md

 portworx/px-dev:latest
 ```

-## Step 2: Install the Flexvolume Binary on all Kubernetes nodes

-Flexvolume allows other volume drivers outside of Kubernetes to
-attach, detach, mount, and unmount custom volumes to pods, daemonsets, and rcs.

-When you run the PX-Developer container on a Kubernetes node, it automatically
-installs the Flexvolume binary at the required path and is ready to use.
+Once this is run, PX will automatically deploy the K8s volume driver so that you can use PX volumes with any container deployed via K8s.

-## Step 3: Include PX Flexvolume as a VolumeSpec in the Kubernetes spec file
+## Step 2: Include PX as a VolumeSpec in the K8s spec file

 Under the `spec` section of your spec yaml file, add a `volumes` section.
+For example:

 ``` yaml
 spec: